 - 1/2 cup chopped fresh parsley, plus more for garnish.

-3. Add the pasta to the sardine mixture and toss well to combine.
-Add the parsley, most of the bread crumbs and some reserved water, if necessary, to moisten.
-Taste and adjust seasoning, garnishing with more parsley and bread crumbs.
+Add the cooked pasta to the sardine mixture and toss well to combine.
+Add the parsley, most of the bread crumbs and some reserved pasta cooking water, if necessary, to moisten.
+Taste and adjust seasoning.
+Garnish with parsley and remaining bread crumbs.

 Yield: 4 to 6 servings.

 I know what you’re thinking: Isn’t swordfish endangered?
 No. Or at least it’s not endangered anywhere around the United States.
 The various fish watchdog organizations all give consumers the green light to eat as much swordfish as they want, provided it was caught in North American or Hawaiian waters.